mgballou/good-days-fe/README.md

 # Good Days

-Good Days is a mental health tracking and journaling applpication meant to encourage mindful reflections throughout one's day.
+Good Days is a mental health tracking and journaling application meant to encourage mindful reflections throughout one's day.

 Good Days is a full-stack MERN application primarily built during a 1-week sprint as a solo developer.
 This repo houses general README info for frontend and backend, but the backend code is available here - https://github.com/mgballou/good-days-be